informatics-isi-edu/hatrac/REST-API.md

     Content-Type: content_type
     Content-MD5: hash_value
     Content-Length: N
+	ETag: etag_value

     ...content...

 with the same interpretation as documented for Object Retrieval above.

+The `ETag` and `If-None-Match` headers allow client-side caching of object versions.
+Because a Hatrac object version is immutable, the _etag value_ for a given object version SHOULD NOT change over its lifetime.

 ### Object Version Metadata Retrieval